openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 cluster on AWS currently produces around 350K series by default, and enabling additional add-ons increases that number.
-Users have repeatedly asked for a supported method of making Prometheus consume less memory, either by increasing the scraping timeout (which is a direction we would not like to follow) or by scraping fewer targets -- for example modifying the ServiceMonitors to drop metrics undesired to users.
+Users have repeatedly asked for a supported method of making Prometheus consume less memory, either by increasing the scraping timeout (which isn't a direction we would like to follow) or by scraping fewer targets -- for example, modifying the ServiceMonitors to drop metrics undesired to some users.

 These modifications are currently not possible, because the service monitors deployed to OCP are managed by operators and cannot be modified.
 This proposal outlines a solution for allowing users to set a level of scraping aligned with their needs.

 ## Motivation

-OpenShift is an opinionated platform, and the default set of metrics has of course been carefully crafted to match what we think the majority of users need.
-Nevertheless, users have repeatedly asked for the ability to reduce the amount of memory consumed by Prometheus either by removing ServiceMonitors or lowering the Prometheus scrape intervals.
+OpenShift is an opinionated platform, and the default set of metrics has of course been crafted to match what we think the majority of users might need.
+Nevertheless, users have repeatedly asked for the ability to reduce the amount of memory consumed by Prometheus either lowering the Prometheus scrape intervals or by modifying ServiceMonitors.

-Users currently can not control the ServiceMonitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function properly such as the console, HPA and alerts.
-Users are also not allowed to tune the cadence at which Prometheus scrapes targets as this again can have unforeseen results that can hinder the platform, a very low cadence may overwhelm the platform Prometheus instance a very high cadence may render some of the default alerts completely unproductive.
+Users currently can not control the ServiceMonitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function propperly (console, HPA and alerts).
+Users also are not allowed to tune the interval at which Prometheus scrapes targets as this again can have unforeseen results that can hinder the platform, a very low cadence may overwhelm the platform Prometheus instance a very high interval may render some of the default alerts  ineffective.

 The goal of this proposal is to allow users to pick their desired level of scraping while limiting the impact this might have on the platform, via resources under the control of the